georglauterbach/libbash/README.md

 4. `war` - "warning"
 5. `err` - "error"

-and then the message (i.e. `log 'inf' 'Some info message`).
-You can supply many arguments to `log`, only the first argument should be the log level.
+and then the message (i.e. `log 'inf' 'Some info message'`).
+You can supply many arguments to `log`, but the first argument must be the log level.
 This function is guaranteed to not fail.
 If called with a string that is not representative if the log level, `war` is assumed.
 The default `LOG_LEVEL` is `inf`.